 The town has no cycle paths into the town centre despite their obvious contribution to environmental and community safety targets.
-Possible courses of action include new cycle paths from the A47 roundabout to the town centre and the top of Leicester Road and a third linking the town centre to the proposed new housing developments on Leicester Road.
+Possible courses of action include new cycle paths from the A47 roundabout to the town centre and along the A47 to the western end of Leicester Road and a third linking the town centre to the proposed new housing developments on Leicester Road.
 These could be part funded by developer contributions relating to new housing and employment development sites.